CientistaVuador/ChatTest/README.md

 # ChatTest
-This is just a test of a simple chat with RSA/AES-256 encryption and SHA-256 for hashs.
+This is just a test of a simple chat with RSA/AES-256 encryption and SHA-256 for passwords.

 The gui is written in portuguese and the code is written in english.